-The following typical specialization courses provide insight into the knowledge and proficiency that current and future business leaders need to impact their industries on a worldwide scale.
+The following typical specialization courses provide insight into the knowledge and proficiency that current and future business leaders need to impact their industries worldwide.

-Global Business Foundations: This course examines the various institutional aspects of global business and how they affect the operations of firms.
+- Global Business Foundations: This course examines the various institutional aspects of global business and how they affect firms’ operations.
 Students analyze supranational entities that impact investment and trade, trade theory, foreign direct investment, political risk, sustainability, and corporate social responsibility.

 What Unique Career Paths Can I Pursue With an online MBA Specializing in International Business?

-Graduates from MBA programs with an international business specialization will be equipped with marketable skills for a variety of high-level professional roles in virtually any sector.
-As more industries come to compete in the international arena, companies will be looking for senior managers with cultural sensitivity, strong business acumen, and effective communication skills.
+Graduates from MBA programs with an international business specialization will be equipped with marketable skills for various high-level professional roles in virtually any sector.
+As more industries compete in the international arena, companies will be looking for senior managers with cultural sensitivity, strong business acumen, and effective communication skills.
 Today’s business environment is favoring business leaders with a “global mindset“1.

-International business MBA graduates could potentially find employment in multinational corporations, government agencies, financial institutions, and investment firms.
+International Business MBA graduates could find employment in multinational corporations, government agencies, financial institutions, and investment firms.
 Here is a sampling of opportunities:

 International Sales & Marketing Manager